MarcelGarus/glados/README.md

 Here are some benefits:

 - ⚡ **You have to write fewer tests.** Remember the old days when you had to come up with concrete values?
-With Glados, just write a few invariants and let Glados take care of figuring out how to break them.
+With Glados, just write a few invariants and let Glados take care of figuring out the inputs that break them.
 - 🌌 **You test for all possible inputs.** Well, not literally all.
 But Glados takes care of testing your invariants with a huge variety of inputs.
 Feel more confident in your code!
 - 🐜 **You get a minimal error inducing input.** After Glados found an input that breaks your invariant, it doesn't just stop.
 Rather, it tries to simplify the input to give you the most condensed error report possible.
 - 🤯 **You develop a better understanding for the problem domain** because you have to think of invariants.